 The biggest problem with a film such as this is that there’s no real audience surrogate for this type of fantastical story.
-Part of the appeal of Will Smith’s original character was that he always questioned how strange and backwards everything seemed to appear within the Men in Black.
+Part of the appeal of Will Smith’s original character was that he always questioned how strange and backward everything seemed to appear within the Men in Black.
 Thompson barely questions the system at all, even when something is rotten in their clinical environment.
 But it’s not just the organization she goes along with; the bland script does her no justice and she never steps out of her zone, forced to say such old one-liners as “check please.”
 Hemsworth also becomes a victim of the dreary one-liners, spouting “Okay, now I’m pissed off.”

-Sure, the visual effects are predictably pretty, including the pint-sized campaign of a comical alien voiced by Kumail Nanjiani, but they mostly just do their job in the background, again, without question.
-This aspect unfortunately makes Kumail’s character the most charismatic of the dreary ensemble and his own job is to comment on the action.
+Sure, the visual effects are predictably pretty, including the pint-sized pal of a comical alien voiced by Kumail Nanjiani, but they mostly just do their job in the background, again, without question.
+This aspect, unfortunately, makes Kumail’s character the most charismatic of the dreary ensemble and his only job is to comment on the action.
 There’s a very impersonal edge to the film where characters rarely talk about themselves and more about things.
-You won’t hear Thompson open up about her childhood or desiring a place she belongs, but you will hear her talk an awful lot about how could she looks in a suit (which, to be fair, she does).
+You won’t hear Thompson open up about her childhood or desiring a place she belongs, but you will hear her talk an awful lot about how cool she looks in a suit (which, to be fair, she does).
 Hemsworth seems far more interested in shooting off a giant mystery gun in the desert than questioning anything else about it or its connection to MiB.
 He and Thompson just sort of fire off the gun and create a big hole in the Earth because I guess that just needs to happen.
 Don’t question it; just step back and let the VFX do their stuff.

 Men in Black: International has such a stuffy nature to its sci-fi adventure it seems far more like a boring Monday at the office than a daring mission to save the planet.
 Perhaps there was a confusion that Men in Black was such a fantastic franchise because of the visual effects and sci-fi spy thriller aspect alone.
 It was fun to watch Will Smith and Tommy Lee Jones trade funny blows with their imposing personalities while they stopped the menace of alien forces, far from the boredom of making sure Tessa Thompson and Chris Hemsworth stay firmly in their lanes of roles mired in trailer talk.
 This is the most tired of retreads I’ve seen in recent memory, so unfathomably dull that I won’t need a mind neuralyzer to forget this picture.